MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

 ### Install the preview version of the Azure Active Directory PowerShell for Graph

 > [!IMPORTANT]
-> You cannot install both the preview and GA versions on the same computer at the same time **.**
+> You cannot install both the preview and GA versions on the same computer at the same time.

-As a best practice, we recommend  *always*  staying current: uninstall the old AzureADPreview or old AzureAD version and get the latest one.
+As a best practice, we recommend *always* staying current, i.e. uninstall the old AzureADPreview or old AzureAD version and get the latest one.

 1. In your search bar, type Windows PowerShell.

 2. Right-click on **Windows PowerShell** and select **Run as Administrator**.

-2. Check installed module:
+2. Review your installed modules:

   ```
   Get-InstalledModule -Name "AzureAD*"